 The Sacred Band of Thebes was formed in 378 BC by the Theban general Gorgidas.
-This legendary special force was made up exclusively of 150 same-sex couples.
+This legendary special force was made up exclusively of 150 pairs of friends.

-Hand-picked for their prowess, physiques, and fighting skills, recruits received arduous physical training in wrestling, horsemanship, and even dancing that was designed to foster an elite and highly bonded unit.
+Hand-picked for their prowess, physique, and fighting skills, recruits received arduous physical training in wrestling, horsemanship, and even dancing, that was designed to foster an elite and highly bonded unit.

-Although couples were originally dispersed throughout the ranks of the army, it was later decided to create a singular body of lovers that fought as a single battlefield unit.
+The idea was to create a singular body of friends that would fight as a single battlefield unit.

-The reasoning was that once bonded, the loving partners would fight much harder in battle to protect one another, whereas individual heterosexual soldiers were much more likely to abandon their fellow soldiers if things became desperate.
+The reasoning was that once bonded by friendship the soldiers would fight much harder in battle to protect one another, whereas individual soldiers were much more likely to abandon their fellow soldiers if things became desperate.